We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 Just a little further down on this page, I will continue to post articles about this subject that may help you in this diagnostic situation.
 I can tell you the problem could be as simple as a lack of automobile maintenance or even an intermittent glitch.

-The latter may not need to be addressed until the failure worsens.
-It could also be in the other direction, where there’s a serious problem such as a vacuum leak that could cause engine damage, if not diagnosed and repaired properly.
+The latter may not need attention until the failure worsens.
+It could also go in the other direction, where there’s a serious problem such as a vacuum leak that could cause engine damage, if not diagnosed and repaired properly.

 So my advice to you is to pursue the matter and find out why it’s illuminated.
 Try to fix it yourself or take it into a shop qualified to repair it.